-- 8.1 Arrangements have continued to review and monitor the operation of the Council's Constitution to ensure that any decisions are made in accordance with it. - 8.2 A full review of the Constitution was reviewed and approved by Full Council in December 2022 and subsequent amendments have been made in July and December 2023 to better reflect the Council's process and improve the efficiency of those processes. - 8.3 The Monitoring Officer maintains a record of suggested amendments and reviews these annually with relevant colleagues, bringing any suggested changes before Full Council.
+- 8.1 Arrangements have continued to review and monitor the operation of the Council's Constitution to ensure that any decisions are made in accordance with it. - 8.2 A full review of the Constitution was reviewed and approved by Full Council in December 2022 and subsequent amendments have been made in July and December 2023 to better reflect the Council's process and improve the efficiency of those processes. - 8.3 The Monitoring Officer maintains a record of suggested amendments and reviews these annually with relevant colleagues.